-Updates to note in this 30 June 2019 version of the illustrative interim consolidated financial statements
+Updates to note in this 30 June 2020 version of the illustrative interim consolidated financial statements

-A number of amendments to Standards have become effective for financial periods beginning on (or after) 1 January 2019, and are therefore applicable for the 30 June 2019 interim financial statements.
+A number of amendments to Standards have become effective for financial periods beginning on (or after) 1 January 2020, and are therefore applicable for the 30 June 2020 interim financial statements.

-The amendments listed below have been included in these illustrative interim consolidated financial statements (where applicable) as if they had been applied for the first time as at 1 January 2019 (i.e. during the 2019 interim financial period).
+The amendments listed below have been included in these illustrative interim consolidated financial statements (where applicable) as if they had been applied for the first time as at 1 January 2020 (i.e. during the 2020 interim financial period).

-New standards and amendments effective for periods beginning on 1 January 2019 and therefore relevant to these interim financial statements
+New standards and amendments effective for periods beginning on 1 January 2020 (and 1 June 2020 for one amendment to IFRS 16) and therefore relevant to these interim financial statements